keaising/im-select.nvim/README.md

     -- For Linux, default: "keyboard-us"
     -- You can use `im-select` or `fcitx5-remote -n` to get the IM's name you preferred default_im_select  = "com.apple.keylayout.ABC",

-    -- BREAK CHANGE Alert:
-    -- I'm sorry but this options was removed, use more powerful `set_previous_events` please -- disable_auto_restore = false,

     -- Can be binary's name or binary's full path,
     -- e.g. 'im-select' or '/usr/local/bin/im-select'